cartridge/cartridge-copy-assets/README.md

 Copy tasks are defined in the `task.copy-assets.js` config file.
 Each key of the `taskConfig` object makes a new gulp task.

-The only predefined task, `copy-assets` runs all copy tasks at once.
+The only predefined task, `copy-assets`, runs all copy tasks at once.

 ### How to add new copy tasks
 To add a new copy task all you have to do is open `task.copy-assets.js` and then add a new key to the `taskConfig` object.
 For example: